Lulily13/RoedeerShop/README.md

 # RoedeerShop
-Project prepared for a friend who creates resin jewelry
+Project prepared for a friend who creates resin jewelry.